From BR Bullpen

 On January 13, 2012, the Yankees swung a big trade with the Seattle Mariners, involving four top-rated prospects.
 Noesi and C/DH Jesus Montero went to Seattle, while New York received Ps Michael Pineda and Jose Campos.
 The trade was only finalized on January 23rd, as all four players needed to pass physical exams.
 The trade proved to be a disaster for the Mariners as both Noesi and Montero flamed out.
 The results weren't so great for New York either, as Campos failed to progress and Pineda missed the entire 2012 and 2013 seasons because of injuries, although he was able to contribute after that.

 Noesi spent two wildly disappointing seasons with the M's organization in 2012 and 2013, splitting time between the big club and the AAA Tacoma Rainiers.
 At the major league level, he went 2-13 with an ERA of 5.89; his ERA in Tacoma was also above 5.00.
 After posting a 27.00 ERA in two games to begin the 2014 campaign, he was designated for assignment on April 4th.
 His last game as a Mariner saw him give up a walk-off home run to Coco Crisp on his second pitch of the game in the 12th inning of a contest against the Oakland A's on April 3rd.
 He was purchased by the Texas Rangers on April 12th.
 After appearing in three games, the Rangers DFA'ed him on April 22nd.
 His ERA in Texas was 11.81.
 He was then picked up by the Chicago White Sox on April 25th.
 On June 3rd, he won his first game in more than two years when the White Sox defeated the Dodgers, 4-1; he had gone 0-14, 6.12 in 39 appearances since May 6, 2012, when his name had last figured in the winner's column.
+He seemed to turn a corner with that win, as he pitched much better the rest of the way, ending up with a record of 8-11, 4.39 in 28 games with Chicago.
+Overall, he pitched 172 1/3 innings that season and struck out 123 batters.

 - 2010 Yankees Media Guide